openfaas/docs/docs/cli/templates.md

       GO111MODULE: on
 ```

+Now use `go mod init function` to initialize your function.
+Once initialized, you can now use  `go get` to manage your dependencies.

+###### Including sub-mobuldes

-If you would like to include sub-modules, you can create a GO_REPLACE.txt file and populate it with the contents of your go.mod.
-A replace statement is required for use with the classic Go template.
+If you would like to include sub-modules, a certain replace statement is required in your `go.mod` file: `replace handler/function => ./`.
+This replace statement allows Go to see and use all sub-modules you create with-in your handler, for example

 Create your sub-package i.e. `handlers` and run `cd handlers ; go mod init`